marrink-lab/MDVoxelSegmentation/README.rst

 Basic Segmentation
 ***************
 To perform default segmentation on a GRO and XTC file containing a coarse grain Martini system, you have to specify the GRO and XTC file.
-The final segmentation assignment will be written to :code:`clusters_ordered.npy`.
+The final segmentation assignment will be written to :code:`clusters.npy`.
 This file can be used using numpy in python to perform the required analysis.

 :code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`